-Each term, the registrar schedules final examinations during an 11-day final examination period.
+Each term, the registrar schedules final examinations during a 7-day final examination period.
 Examinations must be taken at the assigned times, so students should be prepared to be available throughout the examination period and should not schedule personal travel until the examination schedule has been published.
 The registrar, acting for the Faculty Committee on Examinations and Standing, may authorize a student to take an examination up to 24 hours before or after the scheduled examination time.
 Appropriate reasons for granting such requests are religious days, personal emergencies, and more than one examination scheduled in a single calendar day.
 Examinations will normally be rescheduled during the 24 hours after the scheduled examination time; examinations will be rescheduled during the 24-hour period before the regularly scheduled time only in the most unusual and compelling circumstances.

 A student who, because of illness or another compelling reason outside of their control, wishes to postpone a final examination more than 24 hours beyond the scheduled time may apply for authorization of a postponed examination.
 The request must be made prior to the scheduled examination time and must include the endorsement of the course professor.
 Students apply through their residential college deans or directors of studies.
 Faculty are required to write new exams for students given a postponement.

 Rescheduled fall-term examinations are administered only during the third week of spring term classes; rescheduled spring-term examinations are given during the first week of the next fall term.